c-bec-k/TitanfallGenesys/02-Equipment.md

 #### B3 Wingman

 The B3 Wingman is an extremely powerful revolver with very high accuracy out to long ranges.
-Precision aim is re-quired to mitigate the disadvantages of its very low rate of fire.
+Precision aim is required to mitigate the disadvantages of its very low rate of fire.

 #### Hammond P2011

 The Hammond P2011 is a semi-automatic handgun with good accuracy and damage at range.
 Its integrated 'match trigger' allows it to be fired very rapidly, which is useful in close quarters.

 #### RE-45 Autopistol